G-grbz/Jellyfin-Media-Slider/README.md

 ## 📄 License (MIT)

-This project is licensed under MIT.
+This project is licensed under the MIT License.

-You may use, copy, modify, merge, publish, and distribute.
+You are free to use, copy, modify, merge, publish, and distribute this software, provided that:

-Provided **as-is** without warranty.
+You credit the original author clearly.

+A link to the original repository is included when possible.

+Any modifications or changes are clearly indicated.

+This software is provided “as is”, without warranty of any kind.
+Use it at your own responsibility.